gvwilson/thirdbit/fiction/iffy/index.md

 looking at Iffy as if she was some strange machine brought in for repair.

-"Well, if you two are done comparin' notes, there's a coupla places I can point you at,"
+"Well, if you two are done comparin' notes, there's a couple o' places I can point you at,"
 Big Mrs. Sandhu cut in briskly.
 "Can't promise they'll be cheap, but they're clean,